Erri De Luca: Literature

-Although he never stopped writing since he was 20, his first book was published in 1989, Non ora, non qui (Not now, not here).
-Many more books followed, best-sellers in Italy, France and Israel, his work being translated and published in Spain, Portugal, Germany, Sweden, the Netherlands, USA, Brazil, Poland, Norway, Denmark, Romania, Greece, Lithuania, and more.
+Although he had never stopped writing since he was 20, his first book, "Non ora, non qui" ("Not now, not here"), was published in 1989.
+Many more books followed, best-sellers in Italy, France, and Israel, his work being translated and published in Spain, Portugal, Germany, Sweden, the Netherlands, the USA, Brazil, Poland, Norway, Denmark, Romania, Greece, Lithuania, and more.
 He has himself translated several books of the Bible into Italian, including Exodus, Jonah, Ecclesiastes, and Ruth, and explored various aspects of Judaism, as a non-believer.

 In France, he received the France Culture Prize in 1994 for Aceto, arcobaleno, the Laure Bataillon Award in 2002 for Tre cavalli and, also in 2002, the Fémina Étranger for Montedidio, translated in English as God's Mountain.
 In 2010 he was given the German international literary Petrarca-Preis.
-He was a member of the jury at the Cannes Festival in 2003.
+He was a jury member at the Cannes Festival in 2003.
 In 2013, he received the European Prize for Literature.
 In 2016, he received European Book Prize for his novel "Le plus et le moins".
-In 2020 he received Le prix André Malraux.
+In 2020, he received Le prix André Malraux.